vaab/gitchangelog/README.rst

 both `ReSTructured Text` or `markdown` formats.
 If you know ``mustache`` templating, then you could easily add or modify existing templates.

+A ``mako`` templating engine is also provided with the same ReSTructured Text output than the legacy one for reference and further tweak if you would rather use mako templating.

 Mustache
 ~~~~~~~~